Colorful Words and d-Tverberg Complexes: Introduction

 \begin{theorem} For every $d \ge 1$, there is a graph that is not (weakly) $d'$-Tverberg for any $d'\le d$. \end{theorem}

 Along the way to constructing these graphs, we give a complete combinatorial characterization of weakly $d$-Tverberg complexes.
 This characterization will involve finding words whose letters come from $[n]$, with certain alternating subwords corresponding to faces.
-To make this precise, we require some definitions.
+Oliveros and Torres~\cite{oliveros_torres} were the first to use this approach in the study of $d$-Tverberg complexes, defining \emph{general $d$\nobreakdash-word-representable graphs} and proving that certain families of such graphs---for example, bipartite graphs---are $d$-Tverberg for appropriate values of $d$.
+Inspired by this strategy, we define the class of \emph{$d$-colorfully representable complexes} (Definition \ref{def:d-colorfully-representable}) and connect their combinatorics to the geometry of finite point sets in $\R^d$.
+While Oliveros and Torres primarily worked constructively, we proceed in the opposite direction: our proof of Theorem~\ref{thm:graphs} is based on combinatorially recognizing obstructions that prevent a graph from being $d$-Tverberg.

 Below, a \emph{word} is simply a finite list of symbols from some chosen alphabet.
 A \emph{subword} is any word obtained by deleting some (possibly none) of the instances of letters in a word.

-\begin{definition} Let $\sigma\subseteq [n]$ be a set of size $r\ge 2$, and let $d\ge 1$.
+\begin{definition} Let $\sigma\subseteq [n]$ be a set of size $r\ge 1$, and let $d\ge 1$.
 A \emph{$d$-colorful word} on alphabet $\sigma$ is a word $W$ of length $(d+1)(r-1) +1$ such that for every $i\in [d+1]$ the restriction of $W$ to the indices $(i-1)(r-1)+1$ through $i(r-1)+1$ inclusive contains every letter from $\sigma$ exactly once.
 We call these segments of consecutive indices \emph{blocks} in $W$. \end{definition}

 For example, the word $\underline{124\overline{3}}\overline{42}\underline{\overline{1}34\overline{2}}\overline{134}$ is a 3-colorful word on the alphabet $\{1,2,3,4\}$.
 Above, we have under- and overlined the four blocks in which every letter must appear exactly once.
 We note that $d$-colorful words also appear in equivalent forms as ``rainbow partitions" in \cite{por} and ``colorful Tverberg types" in \cite{bukh_loh_nivasch}.
 The relationship between the combinatorics of these words and the geometry of Tverberg partitions---a topic which both these papers deal with---will allow us to completely characterize weakly $d$-Tverberg complexes.